Stryker Corp Annual Shareholders Meeting Transcript

 Operator

-Good day and welcome to the Stryker Annual Meeting of Shareholders.
-Stryker's 41st Annual Meeting of Shareholders is being recorded for replay purposes.
+Welcome to Stryker's Annual Meeting of Shareholders.
+The meeting is being recorded for replay purposes.

 Before we begin, I would like to remind you that the discussions during the meeting will include forward-looking statements.
 Factors that could cause actual results to differ materially are discussed in the company's most recent filings with the SEC.
 Also, the discussions will include certain non-GAAP financial measures.
 Reconciliations to the most directly comparable GAAP financial measures can be found in the slides for the meeting posted on stryker.com.

-I will now turn the conference over to Kevin Lobo, Chairman and Chief Executive Officer.
+And now I'll turn the meeting over to Mr. Kevin Lobo, Chair and Chief Executive Officer.

 Kevin A. Lobo - Stryker Corporation - Chairman & CEO

 Good afternoon.
-On behalf of the Board of Directors of Stryker, I would like to welcome you to the 41st Annual Meeting of Shareholders.
-I have the honor to serve as the Chairman and CEO of Stryker.
-Also participating in this meeting is Dean Bergy, Vice President, Corporate Secretary; and assisting u
+On behalf of the Board of Directors of Stryker, I would like to welcome you to the 42nd Annual Meeting of Shareholders.
+I am Kevin Lobo, and I have the honor to serve as the Chair and CEO of Stryker.
+Also participating in this meeting is Sean Etheridge, Vice President, Corporate Secretary.
+Assisting us with Q&A will be Jon Zimm

 Stryker Corp Annual Shareholders Meeting Transcript